AlexZaytsev-ai/AI-Invoice-Processing-Engine/README.md

 # AI Invoice Processing Engine

+AI-powered invoice processing workflow built with **n8n** that extracts invoice data from PDF files, validates business rules, prevents duplicate records, and automatically creates or updates invoices.

+---

 ## Business Problem

-Companies receive a large number of invoices by email every day.
-Manual invoice processing requires employees to download PDF files, extract invoice details, verify suppliers, validate bank accounts, detect duplicate invoices, and manually create or update records.

-This process is time-consuming, error-prone, and increases the risk of duplicate records, incorrect payments, and delayed invoice processing.
+Companies receive invoices by email every day.
+Manual processing is slow, error-prone, and increases the risk of duplicate records and incorrect payments.

----

-## Solution Overview

-AI Invoice Processing Engine is an end-to-end invoice automation workflow built in n8n.

-The workflow automatically:

-- monitors Gmail for new invoice emails;
-- extracts text from PDF attachments;
-- uses AI to convert unstructured invoice text into structured JSON;
-- validates suppliers against a trusted Supplier Registry;
-- verifies bank account information;
-- detects existing invoices using a Composite Business Key;
-- creates new invoices or updates existing records;
-- sends notifications for successful processing and manual review scenarios.
+This workflow automates invoice processing and validates critical business rules before data is stored.

 ---